MxtttDev/WordleUnlimitedBot/README.md

 - Selenium
 - Adblocker chrome extension CRX file (OPTIONAL)

-There are some changes that mus tbe made to succesfully run the script:
+There are some changes that must be made to succesfully run the script:
 - Edit the path to your ChromeDriver on **Line 24**
 - Uncomment and edit the path to your adblocker on **Lione 18** (OPTIONAL)